 What to do with Ripe Bananas

 If you have extra bananas that are a little too ripe to eat, don’t throw them out.
 These are great for making smoothies.
 I like to peel them and place in a zip top plastic freezer bag.
 It’s best to cut them in half first or you could slice them into small pieces, if desired.
 They will last many months like this in the freezer.
 You could also make “Nice Cream” (recipe on Mom Loves Baking) which is pureed frozen bananas that tastes just like ice cream.
 Another idea is to make Banana Bread.
 I have a great recipe on this blog called Grandma’s Best Ever Banana Bread.
+Or is you’re looking for gluten free, try Nana’s Peanut Butter Banana Bread.
+And if it’s paleo you crave, try my Paleo Banana Bread.

 Classic Homemade Southern Banana Pudding